K-PaaS/application-platform-guide-eng/user_guide/development_application/ruby.md

 ##### <div id='13'></div> 2.3.3.
 VCAP_SERVICES Environment Setting Information

-To obtain access information for each service to which an application distributed on an open platform is bound, information may be obtained by reading VCAP_SERVICES configuration information registered for each application..
+To obtain access information for each service to which an application distributed on an open platform is bound, information may be obtained by reading VCAP_SERVICES configuration information registered for each application.

 <table>
 <tr align=center>